AlexKolonitsky/mifort-dev/Articles/Storages/DynamoDB_Nastya.md

 For example, it is used for deleting event logs, usage history, session data, etc.

-Such mechanism works on the principle of least cost and tries not to divert resources from other more important tasks.
+Such mechanism works on the principle of the least cost and tries not to divert resources from other more important tasks.

 >Deletion occurs in 2 days in background